-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Idaho, real estate commission costs an average of $23,026 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Idaho, real estate commission costs an average of $23,828 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 How much are seller closing costs in Idaho?

 In Idaho, expect to pay about 3.01% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $444,557, this equates to around $13,385 at closing.
 Learn more about what makes up seller closing costs in Idaho.

 Who pays closing costs in Idaho?